williammcintosh/Portfolio/Github-Workflow-Process (1).md

     To have this happen automatically for branches without a tracking upstream, see 'push.autoSetupRemote' in 'git help config'.
    ```
-   b. bopy this line of code and run command `git push --set-upstream origin WMM/Update-Bio`
+   * Copy this line of code and run command `git push --set-upstream origin WMM/Update-Bio`
 8. This will out put the lines below:
 ```
 (base) willmcintosh@Wills-MacBook-Pro calculator-main % git push --set-upstream origin WMM/Update-Bio